protobufjs/protobuf.js/README.md

 **Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://protobuf.dev/)).

-**protobuf.js** is a standalone JavaScript implementation of Protocol Buffers for Node.js and browsers.
-It is tuned for fast binary I/O, battle-tested at scale, and validated against the official Protocol Buffers conformance suite.
-It can load `.proto` files directly, does not require protoc, and supports runtime reflection plus reflection-free and reflection-backed code generation with strong TypeScript declarations.
+**protobuf.js** is a very fast, conformant, and unusually versatile JavaScript implementation of Protocol Buffers for Node.js and browsers.
+It works with `.proto` files out of the box, does not require protoc, and supports runtime reflection as well as specialized code generation with strong TypeScript declarations.

-If protobuf.js is important to your project or organization, especially if you depend on it commercially, [consider supporting its ongoing maintenance](https://github.com/sponsors/dcodeIO).
+If protobuf.js is important to your project or organization, or if you depend on it commercially, [consider supporting](https://github.com/sponsors/dcodeIO) its ongoing maintenance.
+Sponsorship helps make bug fixes, releases, LTS/security handling, and user support more sustainable.

 ## Getting started

+Getting up and running is simple: Install the package, load a `.proto` file, and you are all set to encode and decode Protobuf messages.
+From there, protobuf.js grows with your requirements: Add any combination of capabilities, such as [code generation](#code-generation), [TypeScript declarations](#typescript-integration), [transport-agnostic services](#services), [programmatic schemas](#programmatic-schemas), [optional extensions](#extensions), and more as needed.
+All in one flexible toolkit.

 ### Install